All India Bakchod: Sketches and spoofs

+Along with protests of certain Christian and Hindu organisations, several FIRs were lodged against those involved with the show.
+A Mumbai-based law teacher Sharmila Ghuge has also filed a PIL before Bombay High Court seeking action against AIB.
 Multiple Bollywood celebrities expressed both their dissatisfaction at the content and positive support in favour of artistic freedom.

 Calls to action

-Facing public backlash due to Knockout, AIB ceased uploading content until 11 April 2015 when they released a call to action video which urged viewers to email their member of parliament to support net neutrality.
+Facing public backlash due to Knockout, AIB ceased uploading content until 11 April 2015, when they released a call to action video which urged viewers to email their member of parliament to support net neutrality.
 In February 2017, they made a video asking people to vote in the BMC Mumbai elections.

 Branded content, web series and film

 By May 2015, AIB had transitioned into a creative agency and started an advertisement division called Vigyapanti.
 Between 2015 and 2018 they hired and contracted multiple writers to work on branded content.
 During this period, the four original members, with a writing team, created a satirical web television show called On Air With AIB, produced by Only Much Louder.
 This show ran on Hotstar for three seasons, with some shorter segments uploaded on the AIB YouTube channel along with branded content.
 In 2016, they launched film-making workshop First Draft.
 By September 2018, they had 40 employees working as writers and producers.

 In December 2016, a report stated that AIB was producing Amazon Prime Video's first Indian original fiction show, Ministry, starring Irrfan Khan.
 In October 2017, it was reported that Khan would play a washed-up Bollywood actor seeking to regain the love of the masses while appointed as a placeholder culture minister.
 In August 2018, Irrfan left the project due to a health issue, and the show was renamed to Gormint, a pronunciation from a viral video of an elderly woman criticizing the government.
 In November 2018, Khamba was fired as showrunner after allegations of sexual misconduct against him surfaced.
 In May 2019, Khamba uploaded a photograph of the end of filming.
 There has been no update since, as of January 2022.
 Chintu Ka Birthday was AIB's first self-financed film.
 It was released after the company's dissolution and the individual co-founders are listed as producers.
 It was co-directed by frequent collaborators Devanshu Kumar and Satyanshu Singh, and starred Vinay Pathak and Tillotama Shome.
 The film was released on ZEE5 on 5 June 2020.